 Student Volunteer Program: Greenwich Library Student Leadership Council

 As shown in the above photo, Greenwich students put together this practice SAT test September 2012 to help prepare fellow students for the real thing.
 Read how you can do similar programs below.

 The Student Leadership Council offers volunteer opportunities for Greenwich students grades 8-12 to serve as Student Leaders in exchange for community service hours.
 Student Leaders use Greenwich Library resources and facilities with the objective of creating relevant programs for middle and high school students.

 Among the requirements and benefits of being a Student Leader:

 - Plan, implement, and evaluate Library programs and events.
 These can include author talks, concerts, book clubs, summer reading, tutoring, writing workshops...

 - Earn community service credit for each hour of service.

 If you and your friends want to offer a program at the Library this is your chance.
-Meetings are scheduled the first Thursday of each month from 7-8 pm and meet in Teen Central on the second floor of the main Library.
+Meetings are scheduled the first & third Thursday of each month from 7-8 pm and meet in Teen Central on the second floor of the main Library.

 Volunteer and make your mark as a Leader!